konstantinbylbas/KonstantinBylbas/README.md

-I am studying computer science at Oles Honchar Dnipro National University.
 I have been developing and supporting a site for image studio “ZEBRA” since February 2020 to June 2021 in my free time.
+Later (March 2022), I started redesign the application and transferring to another technology stack. <br/>
+I am graduated course on web development at the “IT Step” academy and I have a bachelor's degree in computer science. <br/>
 I`m working at the young, but fast growing company since August 2021.
-Two days a week I am going to take a course on web development at the “ШАГ”

 <hr/>